GUIDE

 Can I change bracket settings after creation?

 Yes.
-You can edit the title, logo, rules, payouts, skill shots, color scheme, and visibility at any time.
+You can edit the title, logo, rules, payouts, skill shots, and color scheme at any time.
+All brackets are public by default — anyone with the link can view the share page and TV display.
 The only things you can't change after creation are the player count and bracket type (single vs. double elimination).

 Do spectators need an account?